Energy conditions and entropy density of the universe: The energy conditions for entropy density

 The first-order evolution and second-order evolution of entropy density are presented in Figure 3 and Figure 4, respectively.
-They both show that their values are negative.
-Because the entropy density value is positive, the energy conditions predicts that the entropy density decreases in the expanding universe.
-As described in Figure 3, the constraint from NEC is stronger than other two cases.
-However, these curves intersect at the point $s=1$.
+As described in Figure 3, The first-order evolution is negative.
+Because the entropy density value is positive, the energy conditions predict that the entropy density decreases in the expanding universe.